viperleed/viperleed/doc/content/measurement/time_resolved.rst

 at that energy and continues collecting data at fixed intervals for a defined duration.

-Time-resolved measurements are helpful when trying to determine how long the LEED optics need to relax after setting a new energy, or when performing a long-term measurement to observe the energy drift of the optics as they heat up during extended use.
+Time-resolved measurements are useful when trying to determine how long the LEED optics need to relax after setting a new energy, or when performing a long-term measurement to observe the energy drift of the optics as they heat up during extended use.
 Another typical use case is the measurement of *I*\(*t*\) curves, for example during a phase transition induced by the electron beam or by temperature.
 The measurement package can perform these kinds of measurements with the time-resolved measurement type.

-A time-resolved measurement can be performed in two manners.
-Either it is a continuous measurement, or it is non-continuous and therefore triggered.
+A time-resolved measurement can be performed in two ways: as a **continuous** measurement or as a **triggered** (non-continuous) measurement.

 Continuous time-resolved measurement
 ====================================